Hanna Aronsson Elfman

-Hanna Aronsson Elfman (born 29 December 2002) is a Swedish World Cup alpine ski racer, who specialises in the Slalom and giant slalom.
+Hanna Vilhelmina Aronsson Elfman (born 29 December 2002) is a Swedish World Cup alpine ski racer, who specialises in the Slalom and giant slalom.
 She made her World Cup debut at age seventeen in February 2020.
 She is the 2021 and 2023 Junior World Champion in giant slalom, as well as the 2023 Junior World Champion in slalom.
-She competed in the 2022 Winter Olympics in Beijing.
+She competed in the 2022 Winter Olympics in Beijing and the 2026 Winter Olympics.

 Former Olympic free skier Marja von Stedingk is her maternal aunt.